 There is a lizard in the Sahara that turns white to reflect sunlight and has long legs to lift itself off the hot desert floor.
 Camels store fat in their humps, have long eyelashes for wind-blown sand, and special knee pads for the scorching ground.
 Saguaros are approximately 60% self-shading due to a circular shape, vertical ribbing (or flutes) and thorn distribution.
-The fact here is that nature is an excellent designer and source of inspiration on how to live in the desert.
+Nature is an excellent designer and source of inspiration on how to live in the desert.

-Now that "green" building and LEED certification are becoming important considerations in architecture, the public is more aware of "eco-friendly" building design options and strategies.
-However, many of these design features, namely passive solar, have been used for thousands of years at little to no additional cost.
-I believe that a thorough observation of nature will reveal intelligent, creative and endless varieties of design responses to the local climate, resulting in harmonious structures integral to the landscape and Client needs.
+Now that "green" building is an important consideration in architecture, the public is more aware of "eco-friendly" building design options.
+However, many of these design features, especially passive solar, have been used for thousands of years at little to no additional cost.
+I believe that a thorough observation of nature will reveal intelligent, creative varieties of design responses to the local climate, resulting in harmonious structures integral to the landscape and Client needs.